 Kazakhstan’s second-ranked tennis player Alexander Shevchenko (World No. 104) was eliminated in the quarterfinal against France’s Ugo Humbert (36) at the ATP-250 Adelaide International 2026 tournament with 0-6, 3-6.

 Before today, Jan.
-15, head-to-head score of Shevchenko with Humbert was 0-2.
+15, Shevchenko trailed Humbert 0-2 in their head-to-head.
 However, every one of those matches was fiercely contested.
-For example, at the start of Wimbledon 2024, athletes played five sets: 6-1, 4-6, 7-6 (7-2), 6-7 (3-7), 6-1.
+For example, at the start of Wimbledon 2024, the two athletes played five sets: 6-1, 4-6, 7-6 (7-2), 6-7 (3-7), 6-1.

 As a result, Humbert’s lone break in the second set proved sufficient for victory, 6–0, 6–3.
 The match lasted just 57 minutes.
 Humbert won 58 points, while Shevchenko claimed 27.
 The Frenchman’s semifinal opponent is Spain’s Alejandro Davidovich Fokina (15), seeded first.